AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 Before considering a theme, you must first understand two main limitations of themes:

 1. They break immediately on new versions, since new versions have buttons and widgets whose positions will not be defined by your (now outdated) theme.
-These new values will a
+These new values will always be pulled from the Default theme.
 2. They are *absolutely positioned*, meaning that they will not adapt to the size of the window.

 These limitations will be addressed in a later version, which will replace the in-house theming system with Qt's native theming system.